adobe/helix-publish/README.md

 * `version`: the version number of a checked-out (editable) version of the above service config
 * `vcl`: an object containing the name of the vcl file (key) to override and its content.
 For now, only `extensions.vcl` override is supported
 * `dispatchVersion`: the version of the dispatch action to use.
 Defaults to `latest`.
+* `debugKey`: the debug key that will be used to enable X-Debug header.

 ## Developing Helix Publish